-Technical assistance can also raise try to act on α_L .
-In our framework that can even lead to the creation of a common-interest state with its virtuous consequences.
+Technical assistance can also be aimed towards increasing α_L .
+In our framework this could even lead to the creation of a common-interest state with its virtuous consequences.
 In the case describe here, the cost of the intervention should be weighed against the increased public goods that will be provided (since fiscal and legal capacity increase) and the value of the extra public goods that are generated by these investments.

-Our model shows the same complementarity between the value of aid and consensual institutions that we saw in the case of cash aid.
+Our model shows the same complementarity between the value of aid and cohesive institutions that we saw in the case of cash aid.
 Technical assistance is more powerful in countries where public resources are more likely to be allocated for the common good.
 So, the return to RCTs will be lower in weak or redistributive states if they are intended to inform government about the value of good policy.